 Looking up the Glacier D'Argentiere.

 With night falling and us getting the headtorches out, we decided to take one last risk and scramble up these immense boulders blocking us on our left.
 To the right was the glacier and somewhere to our front was Argentiere, a few thousand feet lower.
 Darragh went first but the loose rock was unnerving, he came back off it and was all for bivving there.
+The rock just seemed to move as soon as you touched it.
 Me being stubborn, crazy or just downright ignorant decided I'd chance it.
 It was to be our last gamble, after this was headtorches and us bedding down.
 It was maybe 5-6m up but requiring care in choosing holds.
 I let out a whoop as I crested it and found a sign.
 I didn't care what it was for, a sign meant a path and a path meant an easier way down.
-I belayed Darragh up and we savoured knowing we were below 3000m but above 2000m.
+I belayed Darragh up and we savoured knowing we were below 3000m.
 Gritting our teeth, we pressed onto the track and began a painful descent, wet fully rigids never being fun.

 Just as I'd hit my slump earlier crossing the glacier, Darragh hit his now.
 He wanted to bivvi on a flat patch but I was a bit sleep-deprived and grouchy now.
 I don't sleep well at altitude and in my sleep-addled, dehydrated brain I'd figured that if we got to the line where we could see green things like grass and trees, I could sleep.
 We kept going though it was a mostly silent trudge.
 Up high to our left were lights and we argued over which station that was, Darragh being convinced it was the one were aiming for and we should bed down again.
 I'd been like that earlier, just wanting to stop and worry about everything the next day.
 Darragh had bullied me through it and now it was my turn to make sure we got further down.